 When looking for a period property as a home, sash windows are often one of the features high up on a property hunter’s wish list.

-Sash window maintenance is part and parcel of owning a period property, and maintaining these original features preserves their charm and heritage and ultimately adds value to the property.
+Sash window maintenance, therefore, becomes part of owning a period property, and maintaining these original features preserves their charm and heritage and ultimately adds value to the property.

 Well‐looked after original wooden sash windows should last another hundred years, as the materials they were made from (usually a well‐seasoned timber, like pitch pine) was such high quality.